The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Sensory processing disorders (from restricted movement)

-• Permanent postural problems (forward head, rounded shoulders)
+• Long-term postural problems (forward head, rounded shoulders)

 "It's just cosmetic," your doctor says about your baby's flat head.
 "It'll round out."